shop by the

 Ursula Napangardi Hudson

-Ursula paints her father’s Yuparli Jukurrpa (Bush Banana Dreaming) and Pikilyi Jukurrpa (Vaughan SpringsDreaming), which her Aunty taught her and her mother’s Ngapa Jukurrpa (Water Dreaming).
+Ursula paints her father’s Yuparli Jukurrpa (Bush Banana Dreaming) and Pikilyi Jukurrpa (Vaughan SpringsDreaming), which her Aunty taught her.
 These dreamings have been passed down the generations for millennia and relate directly to the land, its features and the plants and animals that inhabit it.